EchoVault/SugarDB/README.md

 EchoVault is a highly configurable, distributed, in-memory data store and cache implemented in Go.
-EchoVault aims to provide a rich set of data structures and functions for manipulating data in memory, these data structures include, but are not limited to: lists, sets, sorted sets, hashes, with much more to come in the near future.
+EchoVault aims to provide a rich set of data structures and functions for manipulating data in memory.
+These data structures include, but are not limited to:
+Lists, Sets, Sorted Sets, Hashes, and much more to come soon.

 EchoVault provides a persistence layer for increased reliability.
-Both Append-Only files and snapshots can be used to persist data to disk for recovery in case of unexpected shutdowns.
+Both Append-Only files and snapshots can be used to persist data in the disk for recovery in case of unexpected shutdowns.

 Replication is a core feature of EchoVault and is implemented using the RAFT algorithm, allowing you to create a fault-tolerant cluster of EchoVault nodes to improve reliability.
 If you do not need a replication cluster, you can always run EchoVault in standalone mode and have a fully capable single node.

-EchoVault aims to not only be a server, but to be importable into existing projects in order to enhance them with EchoVault features, this capability is always being worked on and improved.
+EchoVault aims to not only be a server but to be importable to existing projects to enhance them with EchoVault features, this capability is always being worked on and improved.

-Speed and reliability are top priorities of Echovault, as a result, we're always working to improve these 2 characteristics.
-While we might not be there yet, we are consistently working to make gains in this area.

 # Features